 Participants consisted of two different cohorts of schools reporting on Tier 2 (n = 776) or Tier 3 (n = 359) implementation fidelity.
 The schools in the Tier 2 cohorts were located in 244 school districts within 27 U.S. states.
 The majority of schools were elementary (68%), located in suburban areas (47%), and were Title I (78%).
 The schools in the Tier 3 cohorts were located in 150 school districts within 23 U.S. states.
 The majority were also elementary (69%), located in suburban areas (45%), and were Title I (78%).
-Additional school characteristics (from NCES [National Center for Education Statistics]) are included in Table 1.
-Schools meeting the following criteria were included in the study: (a) schools initially launching Tier 1 in 2014-15 or 2015-16, as evidenced by a first year report of Tier 1 implementation fidelity with the SWPBIS Tiered Fidelity Inventory (TFI; Algozzine et al., 2014) in these years (the first two years the TFI was made available through PBIS Assessment [www.pbisapps.org]) with no prior reported Tier 1 fidelity data on any other assessment in PBIS Assessment, (b) schools reported only on Tier 1 (no Tier 2 or 3 data) in their launch year of 2014-15 or 2015-16, (c) schools launched Tier 2 or Tier 3 systems before 2018-19, as indicated by reporting fidelity data on the TFI in these years with no prior reported fidelity data for these tiers on other tools in PBIS Assessment, and (d) schools had demographic data available from the NCES.
-Requiring completion of the TFI at Tier 1 only in the first year allowed us to clearly identify the first year of measuring implementation at Tiers 2 or 3, our indicator for the first year of implementing Tier 2 or 3 systems.
-Small numbers of schools were excluded from analyses due to rare implementation patterns: four schools were excluded from the Tier 2 analyses because they implemented Tier 3 systems before Tier 2 systems, and one school was excluded from the Tier 3 analyses due to not implementing Tier 2 systems, and three schools were excluded due to implementing Tier 3 systems before Tier 2.
-Figure 1 provides a summary of the Tier 2 and Tier 3 sample sizes by cohort (2014-15 or 2015-16) and implementation year.
-We use the following terms to describe the relative year of implementation: Year 0 (the year before Tier 2 or 3 was launched), Year 1 (the year Tier 2 or 3 was launched), and Years 2 or 3 (the second and third year of Tier 2 or 3 implementation).
-If a school launched Tiers 2 and 3 systems simultaneously, then these years would be the same year across tiers, for example, Year 1 could be 2016-2017 for both Tier 2 and
+Additional school characteristics (from the National Center for Education Statistics [NCES]) are included in Table 1.
+Schools meeting the following criteria were included in the study: (a) schools initially launching Tier 1 in 2014 to 2015 or 2015 to 2016, as evidenced by a first-year report of Tier 1 implementation fidelity with the SWPBIS Tiered Fidelity Inventory (TFI; Algozzine et al., 2014) in these years (the first two years the TFI was made available through PBIS Assessment [www.pbisapps.org]) with no prior reported Tier 1 fidelity data on any other assessment in PBIS Assessment, (b) schools reported only on Tier 1 (no Tier 2 or 3 data) in their launch year of 2014 to 2015 or 2015 to 2016, (c) schools launched Tier 2 or Tier 3 systems before 2018 to 2019, as indicated by reporting fidelity data on the TFI in these years with no prior reported fidelity data for these tiers on other tools in PBIS Assessment, and (d) schools had demographic data available from the NCES.

+Table 1.
+School Characteristics for the Tier 2 and Tier 3 Cohorts.